ntrtd/d365-agent/docs/implementation/phase_4.md

 # Phase 4: Optimization, Self-Learning & Wider Rollout

-*   **Goal:** Optimize performance across multiple orchestrated business processes (managed by **LangGraph agents** within the **Application Orchestration Layer** (repo: [`d365-agent-orchestrator`](https://github.com/ntrtd/d365-agent-orchestrator))) and the deployed D365 MCP Server (repo: [`d365-agent-mcpserver-ts`](https://github.com/ntrtd/d365-agent-mcpserver-ts) or [`d365-agent-mcpserver-dotnet`](https://github.com/ntrtd/d365-agent-mcpserver-dotnet)).
-Enhance user experience within the **CopilotKit UI** (repo: [`d365-agent-ui`](https://github.com/ntrtd/d365-agent-ui)).
-Implement self-learning capabilities based on aggregate telemetry from LangGraph executions (in `d365-agent-orchestrator`) and D365 MCP tool usage.
-Prepare for wider adoption of both Purchase and Sales agent functionalities.
+*   **Goal:** Optimize performance of **Domain-Specific LangGraph Agents** (e.g., `PurchaseAgent`, `SalesAgent`) and the **Master Orchestrator Agent** within `d365-agent-orchestrator`, and the `d365-agent-mcpserver-dotnet`.
+Enhance user experience in `d365-agent-ui` by leveraging advanced CopilotKit features (e.g., more sophisticated Generative UI, Frontend Actions/RAG, `CopilotTask` for proactivity).
+Implement a self-learning loop using telemetry.
+Prepare for wider rollout.
+Consider deeper integration with Copilot Cloud features if applicable.
-*   **MVP:** Demonstrable performance improvements for key scenarios (e.g., PO Ingestion, Sales Quote Creation) across both Purchase and Sales LangGraph agents (in `d365-agent-orchestrator`), potentially leveraging caching in the deployed D365 MCP Server.
-A functional self-learning feedback loop analyzing telemetry (from LangGraph agent executions in `d365-agent-orchestrator` and D365 MCP Server tool calls) to generate actionable insights or suggestions for D365 MCP tools or LangGraph agent logic (in `d365-agent-orchestrator`).
-Multiple orchestrated business processes (for both Sales and Purchase agents in `d365-agent-orchestrator`) are successfully used by a wider pilot group through the CopilotKit UI (from `d365-agent-ui`) with stable performance and established monitoring/support.
-Clear plan and readiness for broader enterprise deployment.
+*   **MVP:** Demonstrable performance improvements for key scenarios.
+Enhanced UX with at least one proactive feature or advanced Generative UI implemented.
+A functional self-learning feedback loop generating actionable insights.
+Successful use by a wider pilot group with stable performance.
+Readiness for broader deployment, potentially leveraging Copilot Cloud Analytics, Memory, or Guardrails if adopted.

 ## Task Checklist